anabel1012/Escenarios-SDN-IPSEC/controller_i2nsf-master/README.md

 - **Server**.
 This NETCONF/YANG module is based on Netopeer2.
 It can be found at i2nsf_controller repository [https://pdihub.hi.inet/cne/i2nsf_server].
 	- **Converter**.
 A Netconf to Ansible converter has been developed under the server module.
 It makes possible the IPSEC tunnel establishment between linux and others vendors like Fortinet.

-# Requirements
-- Python 2.7+
-	- ncclient.

-A .raw image can be found in Openstack, so that it is not necessary to install the required software.
-Just launch an instance!

-Image files to use:
-- Controller:
-- Server: